Pierce Butler

 Upholstery.

-upholstery is the work of attaching a furniture frame with padding, cushioning, and fabric or leather textile covers.
+Upholstery is the work of attaching a furniture frame with padding, cushioning, and fabric or leather textile covers.
 The material makes a significant difference to the visual identity of the chair, and while the interior elements may not be visible, they make a big difference to the comfort and ergonomics of the piece.

 Care.